lsiempelkamp/Intuitive_Fan_Control/README.md

 The requested number of active sub-systems are spawned/dynamically allocated for the simulation according to the user_config.

 Then the simulation begins - with fan controller initially disabled - and then enabled after a configured delay time.
-Live system tempertures (represented as decimal float and 4-byte hex vals) and fan speeds (duty_cycle 0-100% and associated uint32_t pwm val) are periodically reported to the console.
+Live system temperatures (represented as decimal float and 4-byte hex vals) and fan speeds (duty_cycle 0-100% and associated uint32_t pwm val) are periodically reported to the console.

 Once the simulation has run for the configured amount of time it ends and the application closes - it must be restarted to run another simulation.